jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 In Practice
 -----------

 In practice not every [system](#connectiontypes) tends to send every type of message back and forth.
-And sometimes the messaging is not bidirectional but one-way only.
+And sometimes the messaging isn't bidirectional but one-way only.
 But the benefits of an `ESB` still hold and [systems](#connectiontypes) would be linked with less code and less effort than custom programming every [integration](#integrations).

 Memory
 ------

 An added benefit to the `Canonical` model, is that it it tends to live in memory.
-This means that changes to it don't not require any [data migrations](database-conventions.md#upgrade-scripts).
+This means that changing it doesn't require any [data migrations](database-conventions.md#upgrade-scripts).
 You would only refactor the [conversion](aspects.md#conversion) code.
-That makes it lower impact and more flexible too.
+That makes it lower impact and more flexible.

 Standard ESB vs Custom ESB